-Trustees/Governors Academies Parent/carer

-Recognise the importance of attendance and promote it Adhere to the guidance in 'Working together to improve Ensure their child attends every day the school is open except

-across the academy's ethos school attendance' when a statutory reason
+Trustees/Governors Academies Parent/carer Recognise the importance of attendance and promote it across the academy's ethos and policies Adhere to the guidance in 'Working together to improve school attendance' Ensure their child attends every day the school is open except when a statutory reason applies.
+Take an active role in attendance improvement, Ensure strong relationships with families are formed to Notify the school as soon as possible when their child has to support the academy to prioritise attendance, and work together with leaders to set whole school cultures.

-and policies applies.

-Ensure strong relationships

-Take an active role in with families are formed to Notify the school as soon as

-attendance improvement, understand and remove possible when their child has to

-support the academy to barriers to attendance be unexpectedly absent (e.g.,

-prioritise attendance, and work sickness).

-Has a coordinated, holistic

-approach which focuses on the

-together with leaders to set whole school cultures.